Andr3sC0des/youtube-clone/README.md

 ## About The Project

-YouTube Clone is challenge project which tries to reproduce the behavior and apperance of YouTube.
+This YouTube clone is a challenging project aimed at replicating some of the features of the YouTube website.

 ## Features & Pages